-One such moment can be traced right above.
-In the picture, to the left of ‘Mr. Snazzyshirt’ lies my mother’s newsstand when it was located right at the intersection of Vermont Avenue and Santa Monica boulevard.
+Glancing at memory lane, it’s my pleasure to share a bit about the origins of JIMBO TIMES.
+Pictured above, to the left and across of ‘Mr. Snazzyshirt’ stands my mom’s newsstand when it was located right at the intersection of Vermont Avenue and Santa Monica boulevard in East Hollywood.

-Today it’s located farther east on Santa Monica boulevard, right across the street from East Hollywood’s local Swap Meet.
-The difference of location might not seem like a major event, but business at my mother’s stand took a substantial loss following the move.
+Today it’s located farther east on Santa Monica boulevard, just right across the street from East Hollywood’s Union Swap Meet.
+The difference of location might not seem like a major event, but business at my mother’s stand took a significant loss following its relocation in 2009.

-The newsstand at the corner as it’s shown above was simply stronger; it was right in front the Metro’s 204 and 754 bus stops, where people heavily trafficked the sidewalk, and when they were still buying newspapers and magazines.
-This antiquated era can also be thought of as the time just before smartphones took over nearly every aspect of our lives.
+The newsstand at the corner as it’s shown above was simply stronger; it was right in front of the Metro’s 204 and 754 bus stops, where people heavily foot-trafficked the area; that stand was also operating at a time when more people were still buying newspapers and magazines, which is otherwise known as the antiquated era just before smartphones upended our lives.

-Moreover, the stand above was in business just before the onset of the Great Recession, which impacted the predominantly working class folks that were my mother’s customers more than many other group of Angelenos.
+Moreover, the newsstand above was doing business before the onset of the Great Recession, which impacted the predominantly working class folks that were my mother’s customers, and of course, mom herself, more than it impacted many other groups of Angelenos.

-In turn, preferring to get on with work rather than fighting the regulators, we broke the stand down and rebuilt it down the block.
-It’s been there steadily ever since, but the rise of smartphones and their impact on small business like mom’s is still in progress, just as the Great Recession is just residing, if it is in fact residing.
+Preferring to get on with work rather than fighting the city, we broke the stand down and rebuilt it down the block.
+It’s been there ever since, serving a smaller and different cast of characters.
+But smartphones have not slowed down, just as the Great Recession hasn’t yet resided, if it even is residing.

-Today, with these memories still firmly intact, I know that if my mother could make words work for our family since this photo, then somehow, I can do it for us as well in the days and photos that follow.
+Today, as I set about to do something different with this blog, I know that if my mother could make words work for our family since this photo was taken, then I can do it for us in days ahead too.
+Indeed, I just have to.